bussyyr/ToDoListWithGRPC/README.md

 # ToDo List Project

-This project is a simple ToDo list application built using gRPC.
+This project is a simple ToDo List Application built using gRPC.
 The primary purpose of this project is to gain a better understanding of gRPC, a high-performance, open-source RPC (Remote Procedure Call) framework.

 ## Project Overview